danburkert/honeycomb/README.md

     vi disabled.def
     Add text after the ":" for the test you want disabled.
 (The chosen text is unimportant.)

-How to connect to TeamCity:

-    cd $HONEYCOMB_HOME/bin
-    ./teamcity-tunnel.sh <nic-hadoop-admin username>

-Go to localhost:8111 to see the CI server.
+Go to nic-hadoop-admin:8111 to see the CI server.